Conviva/conviva-android-appanalytics/README.md

 ## Collection of the OkHttp/Retrofit/HTTPSUrlConnection/HTTPUrlConnection NetworkRequest Tracking via instrumentation
 This feature supports to track the Network Requests triggerred with in application and third party libraries scope as well supported from 0.7.1 version onwards

-*Note: This collection is disabled by default, reach out to Conviva Team enabling the tracking.* <br>

 The following example shows how to include the plugin:
 ```
-// in root top-level build.gradle
+// in the root or project-level build.gradle
 dependencies {
   ...
+// For Android Gradle Plugin version 8.0 and above, use
+classpath 'com.conviva.sdk:android-plugin:0.3.x'

+// For Android Gradle Plugin version below 8.x, use
-  classpath 'com.conviva.sdk:android-plugin:<version>'
+classpath 'com.conviva.sdk:android-plugin:0.2.x'
   ...
 }

-// in app module-level build.gradle
+// in the app, build.gradle at the end of plugins add the
 ...
 apply plugin: 'com.conviva.sdk.android-plugin'

-// For Conviva Android tracker version <0.7.3 only
-implementation "com.conviva.sdk:conviva-instrumentation-tracker:<version>"
-//<version> starts from 0.1.0 version onwards

-...
+// in the app, build.gradle.kts at the end of plugins add the
+plugins {
+    id 'com.conviva.sdk.android-plugin'
+}

 ```
-*<strong>Note:</strong>* <br>
-*Please remove the interceptor integration while using the android plugin.</strong>* <br>
 <br> *Here are some of the granular details/limitations of the feature:*
 * *Response and Request Body atributes are collected only when the:*
     * *size is < 10kb and the content-length is available*